Emmanuel1017/Android_client_with_firebase_realtime_DB_and_Notification-service/README.md

 ## Support and Feedback:

-For questions, feedback, or just to chat about Android development and Firebase, you can reach out to me at [email@example.com].
+For questions, feedback, or just to chat about Android development and Firebase.

 ### Happy Learning and Keep Exploring! 📚🚀